davidmogar/gitbook-plugin-terminal/README.md

 }
 ```

-Now, to define your terminal you will have to create a Markdown code block where the first line will contain the token `**[terminal]` and the second one will be the prompt and the command.
+Now, to define your terminal you will have to create a Markdown code block where the first line will contain the token `**[terminal]` and after that, the text for the terminal.

 The whole list of tokens is defined here: